Overseeing the Members' Interests Act

 • investigating and prosecuting alleged offences against the Act.

-The Auditor-General regularly publishes guidance for council members about how to comply with the Act (see our reports on conflicts of interest).
+The Auditor-General regularly publishes guidance for council members about how to comply with the Act.